realpython/realpython-blog/2016/2016-01-18-development-and-deployment-of-cookiecutter-django-on-fedora.markdown

 # dnf install lcms2-devel libwebp-devel tcl-devel tk-devel
 ```

-Next, we need to install one more packages in order to ensure that we do not get conflicts while installing dependencies in our virtualenv.
+Next, we need to install one more package in order to ensure that we do not get conflicts while installing dependencies in our virtualenv.

 ```sh
 # dnf install redhat-rpm-config